anh-tong/anh-tong.github.io/_posts/2021-09-06-stochastic-integral.md

 By the Riemann-Stieltjes integral $$\int g df$$ is well-defined if $$g$$ is continuous and $$f$$ is **differentiable**.
 However, stochastic processes do not always satisfy the differentiation condition, for example, Brownian motion which is nowhere differentiable.
 Therefore, we need new way to define integral involving stochastic process.

-The stochastic integration proposed by Kiyoshi Ito define integrals for stochastic process including adapted processes then extending to martingales and semimartingales.
+The stochastic integration proposed by Kiyoshi Ito defines integrals for stochastic process including adapted processes then extending to martingales and semimartingales.
 The integral is in fact defined via Lebesgue  sense (or <a href="https://en.wikipedia.org/wiki/Dominated_convergence_theorem">dominated convergence theorem</a>), i.e,

 $$
 \lim_{n \to \infty} \int \lvert f_n - f\rvert d\mu = 0 \quad \Rightarrow \quad \lim_{n \to \infty} \int f_n d\mu = \int f d\mu